Rwanda

 Macroeconomic Stability

-Rwanda can look back on a two decades of dynamic economic expansion with an average annual growth rate of over seven percent.
-Other macroeconomic parameters additionally indicate a stable macroeconomic environment, including low inflation, low corruption, and comparatively low levels of depts.
+Rwanda can look back on two decades of dynamic economic expansion with an average annual growth rate of over 7% (and more than 8% since 2021).
+Other macroeconomic parameters additionally indicate a stable macroeconomic environment, including low inflation, low corruption, and comparatively low levels of debt.

 Export Products

-Important export products of Rwanda are gold, coffee and black tea as well as ores (tin, niobium, tantalum, etc.) and medium and light oils.
+Important export products of Rwanda are gold, coffee and tea, as well as ores (tin, niobium, tantalum, etc.) and medium and light oils.

 Trade Partners

-Rwanda's most important trading partners are the UAE, China, Congo (Democratic Rep), and Tanzania.
-While most imports originate from China and Tanzania, most exports go to the Congolese and UAE markets.
+Rwanda's most important trading partners in 2023 were China, Congo (Democratic Rep), the EU and the UAE.
+Most imports originate from China (17%) and the EU (11%), and most exports go to the DRC (47%) and the EU (9%).

 Economic Structure